barrelstrength/craft-master/README.md

 - Updates default environment conventions to assume three environments: `local`, `dev`, `production`
     - Updates `.env` to use `local` as the default `ENVIRONMENT` variable
 - Enhances support for application-level configuration
-    - Updates `web/index.php` to include `.multienv.php`
+    - Updates `web/index.php` to include `.multienv.php` and dynamically set the `ENVIRONMENT` and `SITE_URL` variables
-    - Adds support for dynamically setting the Craft Environment and Site URL in `.multienv.php`
+    - Updates `.env` settings  in `config/db.php` to use multi-environment config and fallback to default settings if being used with application level configuration
+- Updates `config/general.php` to:
+    - Sets `env`, `baseCpUrl`, `siteUrl`, and `@web` alias dynamically
+    - Updates `defaultSearchTermOptions` to allow fuzzy searches
+    - Sets `tokenParam` to use `t`
+    - Updates `securityKey` to support both `.env` or fallback to a value defined in `config/general.php`
+    - Sets `userSessionDuration`, `rememberedUserSessionDuration`, and `rememberUsernameDuration` to one month
-    - Updates `config/general.php` to support a local override `config/local/general.php` that can be excluded from the repo
+    - Updates `config/general.php` to support a local override file `config/local/general.php` that can be excluded from the repo
     - Adds default `config/local/general.php` with extended login times and several development considerations
-    - Updates `config/db.php` to assume multiple environments and support both `.env` and multi-environment config workflows
-- Updates `config/general.php` to:
-    - dynamically set SITE_URL
-    - dynamically set baseCpUrl
-    - dynamically set @web
-    - various other config preferences
-    - Support using a Security Key in .env or via Multi-Env
-    - Allow overrides in a config/local/general.php file.
 - Updated default Redactor Configs
     - Simple - Bold-Italic.json
     - Content - No Headings.json
     - Content - H2-H3.json
-- Adds a 503 page that includes a login form
+- Adds a front-end login form for users when a site is offline via `templates/503.twig`

 ## Considerations